henrykironde/drafts/developer.rst

 This will only run test_retriever.py

-Testing in the Cloud
+Tests in the Cloud
 ^^^^^^^^^^^^^^^^^^^^

-Currently we support travis, a cloud testing platform.
+Currently we support Travis, a cloud testing platform.

-In case you make commits, travis is automatically trigered and uses the ``travis.yml`` file.
+In case you make commits, Travis is automatically trigered and uses the ``travis.yml`` file.

 Services Used
 -------------

-Check the services' homepages in case you have to add the same capabilites to your master branch.
+Check the services' home pages in case you have to add the same capabilities to your master branch.

 ::